Voter Guide

 There are four candidates running for the Democratic nomination: Ilryong Moon, Rachna Sizemore Heizer, Sabrina Mattin, and April Pavis-Shroeder.
 Voters can rank all four candidates on their ballot: 1st, 2nd, 3rd, and 4th choice.

-The winner will face Republican Ken Balbuena in the special election expected on December 9.
+The winner will face Republican Ken Balbuena in the special election on December 9.
 There are no other offices on the ballot in this election.

 What will the ballot look like?